ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/theory/soil/environmental_links.md

 The impact of temperature on the rate of biomass loss is assumed to follow the [Arrhenius equation](#impact-of-temperature-on-enzyme-rate-and-saturation)

-## Soil nutrient leaching rate
+## Soil nutrient removal by water

-Soil nutrient leaching occurs when the downwards movement of water though the soil carries away dissolved nutrients with it.
+Soil nutrient removal by water occurs when the movement of water though the soil carries away dissolved nutrients with it.
 As such, this process only applies to the soluble forms of nutrients, i.e. the simplest and most readily uptaken forms.
 To calculate the leaching rate for a given solute, we first have to calculate the amount of